ruchimk/shift_management_system/README.md

 Shiftable allows employess to switch shifts with other employees when needed.
 We provide a reliable, convenient, and simple platform for employees and shift-managers to manage, share and edit shift schedules.

 ##Documentation
-This app is the second group project part of General Assembly's Web Developmenet Immersive program.
-The site will be deployed to Heroku and an address will be provided.
+Shiftable is a group project built on Ruby on Rails & JavaScript for General Assembly's Web Development Immersive 2 in Washington, DC.

 ##Technologies used
 * Ruby 2.1.2